 The Watershed Program would encompass the entire geographic extent of the CALFED Program.
-Any actions funded or otherwise guided by the Watershed Program through technical or financial assistance and coordination may impact any of California's biological communities (Table 1).
+Any actions funded or otherwise guided by the Watershed Program through technical or financial assistance and coordination may impact any of California's biological communities

+(Table 1).
 Actions implemented in association with the Watershed Program has the potential to affect numerous species of animals and plants throughout the geographic area of the CALFED Program, including those evaluated under the MSCS.

 If implemented correctly, the Watershed Program may result in minimal adverse effects to fish, wildlife, and plant species.
 An effective Watershed Program may ultimately be largely beneficial to biotic communities throughout the State of California by funding and providing technical assistance and coordination to promote positive actions and planning efforts within local watersheds to restore and maintain the health and integrity of ecosystems.
-An effective Watershed Program could minimize habitat fragmentation by supporting carefully designed land-use planning within watersheds.
+An effective Watershed Program could minimize habitat fragmentation by supporting carefully designed landuse planning within watersheds.
 High water quality within watersheds could be another beneficial result of an effective Watershed Program.
 Restoration projects funded, or otherwise guided, through an effective Watershed Program could provide net benefits to local watersheds and their associated ecosystems.
-Habitat fragmentation and improving ecosystem integrity.
+Habitat connectivity could be restored by restoration efforts throughout a watershed, thereby reducing habitat fragmentation and improving ecosystem integrity.
 An effective watershed program would be largely beneficial to the environment as a whole, though some direct adverse effects, however temporary, would likely result with the implementation of the Watershed Program.
 Foraging, reproduction, and dispersal of wildlife species inhabiting local watersheds could be disrupted by various watershed projects.